-(5) Voting Rights
+(4) Voting Rights

 Each shareholder is entitled to exercise voting rights attributable to the shares of Company common stock allocated to his or her account and is notified by the trustee prior to the time that such rights are to be exercised.
 The trustee is instructed by the Plan to vote all non-voted participant shares according to Board of Director recommendations.
-During 2017 and 2016, the Plan purchased all shares of Company common stock in the open market.
+During 2019 and 2018, the Plan purchased all shares of Company common stock in the open market.

-(6) Risk and Uncertainties
+(5) Risk and Uncertainties

 The Plan may invest in common trust funds, mutual funds and Company common stock.
 Investment securities are exposed to various risks, such as interest rate, market, and credit risks.
+Market values of investments may decline for a number of reasons, including changes in prevailing market and interest rates, increases in defaults and credit rating downgrades.
 Due to the level of risk associated with certain investment securities, it is probable that changes in the value of investment securities will occur in the near term.